13 Great Careers You Don't Need a College Degree For (2025)

 #1: Wind Turbine Technician

 Pros: If you're adventurous, love being outdoors, and have no fear of heights or tight spaces, consider working as a wind turbine technician.
 Plus, few can say they literally "have all the power" like wind turbine technicians can.
 After all, they help turn wind into electricity!
 Like other careers in public utilities, it's an in-demand position.
-Jobs are predicted to grow by 44% between 2021-2031.
-The pay is also above average.
+Jobs are predicted to grow by 60% between 2023 and 2033.

 Education Required: Most go to vocational schools or community colleges for wind energy technology certificates.
 Some choose to earn an associate degree.